communitycoins/cc-index/README.md

 ### Guests
 These teams are selected by the participating communitycoin teams on demand.
 ### index.dat
-[This file](index.dat) will be accessed by the communitycoin-wallet to present coin options and information
+[This file](index.dat) will be accessed by the communitycoin-wallet to present coin options and information.
+Wether the proposed coins become available to wallet users depends on the availability of a redundant core-wallet interface ([ROT](https://gitlab.com/c4319/wallet/rot)).

+The entries have three parameters:
+- the coin tikker-symbol
+- wether the coin is considered a communitycoin, and a default asset in the communitycoins wallet [cc-wallet](https://gitlab.com/c4319/wallet/cc-wallet), or as a guest and an optional asset.
+- a proxy-server that mediates between the Ring-of-Trust ([ROT](https://gitlab.com/c4319/wallet/rot)) and the client-wallet